zapier/zapier-platform/packages/zapier-platform-cli/README-source.md

 On each trigger, search or create in the `operation` directive - you can provide an array of objects as fields under the `inputFields`.
 Fields are what your users would see in the main Zapier user interface.
 For example, you might have a "create contact" action with fields like "First name", "Last name", "Email", etc.

+You can find more details on each and every field option at [Field Schema](https://github.com/zapier/zapier-platform-schema/blob/master/docs/build/schema.md#fieldschema).

 Those fields have various options you can provide, here is a succinct example:

 ```javascript
 [insert-file:./snippets/fields.js]
 ```

-You can find more details on each and every field type at [Field Schema](https://github.com/zapier/zapier-platform-schema/blob/master/docs/build/schema.md#fieldschema).

 ### Custom/Dynamic Fields

 In some cases, it might be necessary to provide fields that are dynamically generated - especially for custom fields.
 This is a common pattern for CRMs, form software, databases and more.
 Basically - you can provide a function instead of a field and we'll evaluate that function - merging the dynamic fields with the static fields.

-> You should see `bundle.inputData` partially filled in as users provide data - even in field retreival.
-This allows you to build heirarchical relationships into fields (EG: only show issues from the previously selected project).
+> You should see `bundle.inputData` partially filled in as users provide data - even in field retrieval.
+This allows you to build hierarchical relationships into fields (EG: only show issues from the previously selected project).

 ```javascript
 [insert-file:./snippets/custom-fields.js]